-If securities or industry analysts do not publish research or publish inaccurate research or unfavorable research about our business, the price of our ordinary shares and trading volume could decline.
+If securities or industry analysts do not continue to publish research, or publish inaccurate or unfavorable research, about our business, the price of our ordinary shares and our trading volume could decline.

-The trading market of our ordinary shares depends in part on the research and reports that securities or industry analysts publish about us or our business.
-We do not have control over these analysts.
-We do not currently have research coverage, and there can be no assurance that analysts will cover us, or provide favorable coverage.
-If no or few securities or industry analysts cover our company, the trading price of our ordinary shares would be negatively impacted.
-If one or more of the analysts who covers us downgrades our ordinary shares or publishes incorrect or unfavorable research about our business, the price of our ordinary shares would likely decline.
-If one or more of these analysts ceases coverage of our company or fails to publish reports on us regularly, or downgrades our ordinary shares, demand for our ordinary shares could decrease, which could cause the price of our ordinary shares or trading volume to decline.
+The trading market for our ordinary shares depends, in part, on the research and reports that securities or industry analysts publish about us or our business.
+If one or more of the analysts who cover us downgrade our ordinary shares or publish inaccurate or unfavorable research about our business, the price of our ordinary shares would likely decline.
+In addition, if our operating results fail to meet the forecast of analysts, the price of our ordinary shares would likely decline.
+If one or more of these analysts cease coverage of our company or fail to publish reports on us regularly, demand for our ordinary shares could decrease, which might cause the price of our ordinary shares and trading volume to decline.